xgerhard/nbqueue/resources/docs/1.0/overview.md

 <a name="requirements"></a>
 ## Requirements

-NBQueue is made for Nightbot, how to setup Nightbot:
+NBQueue is made for Nightbot, all you need is a Nightbot account.
+How to setup Nightbot:
 1. Login at: [Nightbot.tv](https://Nightbot.tv)
 2. Hit `Join channel` top right of the Nightbot dashboard